-During the year ended 31 March 2021 estimated issue expenses pertaining to further issue of units (Institutional Placement and Preferential Allotment) have been reduced from the Unitholders capital in accordance with Ind AS 32 Financial Instruments: Presentation.
-The issue expenses includes payments to auditor of Rs.51.55 million (excluding applicable taxes).
+During the previous year ended 31 March 2021 issue expenses pertaining to further issue of units (Institutional Placement and Preferential Allotment) were reduced from the Unitholders capital in accordance with Ind AS 32 Financial Instruments: Presentation.
+The issue expenses included payments to auditor of Rs.51.55 million (excluding applicable taxes).